tsipkens/modalii/README.md

 This class contains the thermosphysical, optical, and other model parameters to be used in evaluating both the spectroscopic and heat transfer models.
 These parameters are also the ones that can be selected as dependent variables when creating instances of the `HTModel` and `SModel` classes.

 > NOTE: This package replaces the @Prop class in previous versions to allow for more dynamic/flexible structures.
+Properties are now containing in MATLAB structures, coupled with the **+props** package, which replaces the method in the original class.

 Some basic naming conventions are as follows: